 Wearing patterned tops is also a good idea as spots will not show on patterns like they do on a single colored fabric.
 You will probably find that as time goes by you will leak less or not at all.
 This does not mean that you are losing your milk, but rather that your body is regulating milk production.

 Resources for Additional Information

 You may also want to read this LEAVEN article by Melissa Vickers called, "Is Milk Supposed to Leak?" or the FAQ on oversupply of milk.
 Additional links and articles are found on the Web resource page on milk supply issues, as well.

 Contacting an LLL Leader in your area or attending a meeting may help.
-To find a Group near you, call 1-800-LALECHE, look at our LLL Web Page Index or follow the hintsl in our page on finding a local LLL Leader.
-If you are unable to find a local Group, you may consider attending one of our on-line LLL meetings.
+To find a Group near you, call 1-800-LALECHE, look at our LLL Web Page Index or follow the hints in our page on finding a local LLL Leader.

 The following items may be available from the LLLI Online Store or from your local Leader:

 THE WOMANLY ART OF BREASTFEEDING.
 Now in its sixth revised edition, this La Leche League International classic title is expanded to include important references and additional resources for the breastfeeding mother.
 Its vast depth of factual information makes this book a necessary source for breastfeeding mothers, and its warm, friendly tone makes it a classic worth reading again.
 As the definitive guide for over 40 years, this sixth edition of THE WOMANLY ART OF BREASTFEEDING brings the importance of parenting through breastfeeding into the next century.